rootzoll/chisel/README.md

 ## GET Call to create PDF

-There are to modes to call the service with GET:
+There are two modes to call the service with HTTP GET when running:

-# List of Codes
+# 1. List of Codes

 Use parameter named 'codes' with a comma separated list of code strings as value.
 This will work with a template that has just one field named '{{code}}'.
 Use this mode to generate a big batch of code coupons etc.

-# Multiple Item Object Array
+# 2. Multiple Item Object Array

 For more detailed content replacement use a parameter called 'items'.
 As value give a JSON array containing objects.